mechdeveloper/blog/content/blog/2019-12-28-docker-commands.md

 docker export <<containername/contianerid>> > <<filename>>.tar
 docker run --name newnginxcontainer -d nginx docker export newnginxcontainer -o test.tar

+# Note: You must have permissions on the folder where you are saving the test.tar
+# use `chmod 777 ./` for permissions in case if you are facing an permission denied error.
 ```

 22. Import an exported container image (.tar file)